 You may also review our Satisfactory Academic Progress policy document for all requirements.

 The Office of Financial Aid typically conducts a SAP review at least annually at the conclusion of each academic year, and students who do not meet the requirement receive a notice on their NYU Albert account.
+The annual review will include courses completed up through the spring term of that academic year.

 FINANCIAL AID SUSPENSION